taskcluster/mozilla-taskcluster/docs/taskcluster-yml.md

 configuration](https://github.com/taskcluster/mozilla-taskcluster/blob/master/src/config/default.yml).

 Tasks generated from pushes to a repository are limited to the repository's scopes.
-That is, the reopsitory's configured scopes must [satisfy](https://docs.taskcluster.net/manual/design/apis/hawk/scopes) the scopes of every task defined in `.taskcluster.yml`.
+That is, the repository's configured scopes must [satisfy](https://docs.taskcluster.net/manual/design/apis/hawk/scopes) the scopes of every task defined in `.taskcluster.yml`.